China hosts African leaders amid aid criticism

 Nicolas ASFOURI, POOL/AFP

-Nations across Africa are hoping that China's enthusiasm for infrastructure investment will help promote industrialisation in their countries.
+Nations across Africa are hoping that China's enthusiasm for infrastructure investment will help promote industrialisation on the continent.

+Nigerian President Muhammadu Buhari will oversee the signing of a telecommunications deal backed by a $328-million loan facility from China's Exim bank during his visit, his office said.

-Xi spent the weekend in one-on-one meetings with leaders from the continent who arrived early for some face time with the head of the world's second-largest economy.
+Xi spent the weekend in one-on-one meetings with African leaders who arrived early for some face time with the head of the world's second-largest economy.

 The guests include the presidents of countries ranging from Egypt to Senegal and South Africa, and controversial leaders such as Sudan's Omar al-Bashir.